bpmn-io/bpmn-js-examples/README.md

 ## Basics

-* [simple-browserify](https://github.com/bpmn-io/bpmn-js-examples/) - an example showcasing how to load bpmn-js via npm and package it + the application code for the browser with [browserify](http://browserify.org).
+* [simple-commonjs](https://github.com/bpmn-io/bpmn-js-examples/tree/master/simple-commonjs) - an example showcasing how to load bpmn-js via npm in a node-style application and package it and the application code for the browser with [browserify](http://browserify.org).

 ## License

-(unless noted otherwise) MIT
+MIT _(unless noted otherwise)_